gain620/hadoop-on-googlecloud/README.md

 # hadoop-on-googlecloud
-Simple explanation for noobs like me, on how to install and run hadoop system on google cloud.
+Simple explanation document for noobs like me, on how to install and run hadoop system on google cloud.